coccoinomane/voice2brief/README.md

 - `--mode`: Processing mode (default: brief)
   - `brief`: Generate a team brief with assignments
   - `meeting_notes`: Generate meeting notes with action items
+  - `extended`: Create a polished document from the voice memo
 - `--model`: LLM model to use (default: gpt-4o-latest)
 - `--output`: Output file path (optional, defaults to stdout)